-WalkersGuide is a navigation aid based on OpenStreetMap data.
-It's designed especially but not exclusively for visual impaired people.
-It's main purpose is to calculate routes for walkers including public transportation.
-Currently the project contains an Android client and a server component, which performs the route calculation.
-The map data comes from OpenStreetMap, a project to create a free map of the world.
+WalkersGuide is a navigational aid primarily intended for blind and visual impaired pedestrians.
+It calculates routes and shows nearby points of interest.
+The project consists of an Android client and a server component.
+The latter performs the route calculation.
+The map data is provided by OpenStreetMap, a project to create a free map of the world.

 - The currently available navigation systems which include a routing functionality don't consider the needs of that user group.
 For example information about the condition of ways and streets, a description of intersections and details about distance and bearing of the next routing point often are missing.
 Of course the client application must be accessible to assistive technology like screen reading software too.
 In case of the Android operating system that's Talkback.